STOURPORT RING FROM STOURPORT

 Stourport on Severn.

-Offering an interesting mix of river, countryside and cities, this route will take you through the historic city of Worcester, along the River Severn to one of the prettiest canals in England- The Staffordshire & Worcestershire
+Offering an interesting mix of river and canals, this route will take you through the historic city of Worcester, along the River Severn to one of the prettiest canals in England- The Staffordshire & Worcestershire

 Take a Steam train ride in the Severn valley and cruise through Birmingham to the superb 26 acre outdoor Black Country Museum, the cosmopolitan Gas Street Basin with all its cafes and bars, and Cadbury World at Bournville.

 Very occasionally the River Severn can become un-navigable due to flooding following extreme rainfall.

 Opening hours for the River Severn and Gloucester & Sharpness Canal from 26th March 2018 – 24th March 2019